Sutta Pitaka

 and treating equally in worldly conditions,

-as befits them in each case;
+as they deserve in each case;

 these ways of being inclusive in the world